Cordura

 Cordura is a brand of synthetic fiber-based fabrics used in products such as luggage, backpacks, trousers, military wear, and performance apparel.

-Cordura was developed and trademarked by E.I. du Pont de Nemours and Company (DuPont) in 1929; it is currently owned by Invista, a subsidiary of Koch Industries.
+Cordura was developed and trademarked by DuPont in 1929; it is currently owned by Invista, a subsidiary of Koch Industries.

 Overview

 DuPont introduced Cordura as a type of rayon, a semi-synthetic fiber made from natural sources of regenerated cellulose.

 Development

-In 1948 DuPont claimed its 'Cordura' high-tenacity rayon was "as strong as mild steel yet able to stand up under repeated flexing":
+In 1948 DuPont claimed its Cordura high-tenacity rayon was "as strong as mild steel yet able to stand up under repeated flexing":